iotaledger/iota.rs/documentation/docs/contribute.md

 The [IOTA Libraries Initiative](https://github.com/iota-community/X-Team_IOTA_Libraries) is a collaborative effort to help improve the developer experience.
 This includes:

-- Quality assurance and review
+- Quality assurance and review.
-- Documentation
+- Documentation.
-- Code samples
+- Code samples.

 If you would like to get involved, join the [#experience channel](https://discord.com/channels/397872799483428865/701857063923351582)